 Michele Lekas has performed with Canadian ensembles such as the Orchestre Symphonique de Quebec and Les Violons du Roy, and in Switzerland with the Camerata Lysy Gstaad.
 She is currently concertmaster of the Northwest Indiana Symphony, the Rockford Symphony, and the New Philharmonic Orchestra, and and is a substitute musician with the Chicago Symphony Orchestra.
 She has performed on WFMT Live from Studio One numerous times and has also appeared in recital over the CBC.
-Michele is a regular performer on Broadway in Chicago touring shows such as Wicked
+Michele is a regular performer for Broadway in Chicago shows including Wicked, Spamalot, Lion King, and Evita.

 Jeff Yang is the violin soloist and recorder player with Mannheim Steamroller and the violinist in the new music ensemble, Palomar.
 He has also served as first violinist in Corky Siegel's Chamber Blues, and conductor/concertmaster of the internationally celebrated group Il Divo.
 Well-versed in diverse genres of music, Jeff has performed on PBS's Soundstage with Jewel, Peter Cetera, Dennis DeYoung, Lyle Lovett, Ron Isley, Burt Bacharach, and on the Oprah show with Andrea Bocelli and Monica.
 A few of the many artists he has performed with include The Three Tenors, Kansas, Smokey Robinson, Bernadette Peters, Diana Krall, and David Foster.